 What is Nasal Cancer?

-Nasal cancer is when there are cancerous cells in the nasal cavity (nose).
+Nasal cancer is when there are cancer cells in your nasal cavity (nose) or paranasal sinus cavity (around the nose).

-The nasal cavity has two separate nasal passages that are important for:
+Your nose opens into the nasal cavity.
+This cavity has two separate nasal passages (openings) that help with:

 - Adding moisture and warmth to the air you breathe in.